 Here are some basic guidelines:

-- Someone a from third world country (usually Ghana or Lagos, Africa but sometimes, the Philippines) steals photos of a pretty girl, usually a model, from her website (if she has one) or her social media profiles like instagram etc.
+- Someone from third world country (usually Ghana or Lagos, Africa but sometimes, the Philippines) steals photos of a pretty girl, usually a model, from her website (if she has one) or her social media profiles like Instagram, etc.

-- The faker then creates a fake profile on various platforms using a made up name.
-He populates the profile with stolen photos, with watermark cropped off usually.
+- The faker then creates a fake profile on various platforms using a made-up name.
+He populates the profile with stolen photos, with watermark removed.

 - Faker starts randomly messaging older guys, very rarely does the faker go after younger guys because younger guys usually know better.
-Older guys have money, younger guys often don’t etc. So random guy gets a message from some super hot girl wanting to get to know him better and he of course, believes it for whatever reason.
+Older guys have money, younger guys don’t usually have money.

-Well, yes, you saw a video.. but you saw a video of the real girl, not the faker.
-Almost all models have videos in their websites, some are outright videos, some are webcam shows.
+Almost all models have videos on their websites, some are outright videos, some are webcam shows.
 So think of how easy it would be to grab a video, remove the audio.. .play it back to a guy and say your sound is broken so there’s no audio.
 Dude is still going to believe it because he wants to believe it.

-For those times where the scam victim asks the girl to wave etc… there is actually software the scammer can use to emulate this.
+For those times where the scam victim asks the girl to wave etc… there is actually software the scammer can use to emulate waves, hand signs etc.